copenlu/academic-kickstart/content/news/2024_11_emnlp/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ['explainability', 'limited-data', 'fact-checking', 'gender-bias']
+tags = ['explainability', 'limited-data', 'fact-checking', 'bias-detection']

 # Slides (optional).
 #   Associate this talk with Markdown slides.